WayneDW/More-than-Algorithms/README.md

-//read it backwards (as driven by Clockwise/Spiral Rule)... int* // pointer to int int const * // pointer to const int int * const // const pointer to int int const * const // const pointer to const int, initialized at first
+//read it backwards (as driven by Clockwise/Spiral Rule)... int* // pointer to int int const * // pointer to const int int * const // const pointer to int, initialized at first int const * const // const pointer to const int, initialized at first

 //Now the first const can be on either side of the type so: